Alan Barrett (economist)

-Alan Barrett is the Director of the Economic and Social Research Institute.
+Alan Barrett was the Director of the Economic and Social Research Institute until June 2025.
 He joined the ESRI in 1994 and took up the position of Director in July 2015.
 His research is primarily focused on labour economics and population economics and is widely published.
 He worked as Project Director of the Irish Longitudinal Study on Ageing (TILDA) at Trinity College Dublin and has served as a member of the Irish Fiscal Advisory Council.
 He is a Research Fellow with the Institute for the Study of Labor in Bonn, Germany and an Honorary Fellow of the Society of Actuaries in Ireland.
 He is also a member of the National Expert Advisory Council on Climate Change.

 Education

 Barrett received a B.A. (mod) degree in Economic and Social Studies from Trinity College Dublin in 1989 and a Master of Arts degree in 1991 from Michigan State University.
 In 1994, he was awarded a Ph.D. from Michigan State University with a thesis entitled “Three Essays on the Labor Market Characteristics of Immigrants”.